Susan Cookson: Career

 Cookson portrayed the role of Maggie Coldwell on the BBC medical drama Casualty from 2005 to 2009 (this was Cookson's second role on the programme after appearing as recurring character Julie Day.
 She returned in March 2015 for one episode.
 She also appeared in the BBC soap opera Doctors as Kath Wylie for three episodes in 2009.
-Since 2019, Cookson has portrayed the regular role of Wendy Posner in the ITV soap opera Emmerdale.
+From 2019 to 2025, Cookson portrayed the regular role of Wendy Posner in the ITV soap opera Emmerdale.